Assistance for Students with Disabilities

 - Students needing accommodations should have documentation of their disability sent to the Support Services office.

 Self-disclosure about disability is a private matter.
-This is required only if students plan to request reasonable accommodations or if a danger exists to "self or others."
+This is required only if student plans to request reasonable accommodations or if a danger exists to "self or others."

 Eligibility for Services